lakshmi-intechcode/jng_instr_folder/week4/02_matplotlib_babyorm/README.md

 * A Figure can be saved to a file with the method [`.savefig()`](http://matplotlib.org/api/figure_api.html#matplotlib.figure.Figure.savefig)
 * (`.savefig()` takes the arguments `*args` and `**kwargs`.
 You don't have to understand them yet, but be sure to notice them because you'll see them again very soon.

+##### Introduction

+Data Visualization is an important and exciting aspect of data science.
+It reveals information we otherwise wouldn't have noticed.
+It allows us to showcase the work we've done through visualizations, which can be stagnant or interactive.

+Unique data visualizations are more memorable.
+You're very quickly going to lose the attention of your audience with basic plots, which is why utilizing modules like seaborn, bokeh, and ggplot are recommended.

+It's important to note that while these approaches definitely have applications, they're not as commonly used as bar graphs, line graphs, scatter plots, or even histograms.
+These basic visualization types can still be the best choice for certain, straightforward data stories.
+However, communicating complex topics — hierarchies, longitudinal data, and multi-variable comparisons, and so on — often involves more advanced visualizations.
+That's our focus for this tutorial.

+But before we go into code, let's overview some strategies for effective data visualization.

+##### Less is More

+Very often, when it comes to plotting, less is more.
+Data usually looks better "naked".
+What does this mean?

+- Remove backgrounds

+- Remove redundant labels

+- Lighten your lines, or remove them!

+- Reduce unnecessary colors

+- Remove special effects

+##### Python Modules

+[matplotlib](http://matplotlib.org/) is a 2D python plotting library which allows you to generate plots, histograms, power spectra, bar charts, errorcharts, scatterplots, etc, with just a few lines of code.

+[bokeh](http://bokeh.pydata.org/en/latest/) is an interactive visualization library for modern web browsers presentation.

+[seaborn](http://seaborn.pydata.org/introduction.html#introduction) is a library for making statistical graphics in Python.
+It's built on top of matplotlib and is tightly integrated with the PyData stack, including support for numpy and pandas data structures and statistical routines from scipy and statsmodels.

+[ggplot](http://ggplot.yhathq.com/) is a plotting system built for making profressional-looking plots quickly with minimal code.

 ##### Basic Plots with matplotlib.pyplot